Each fall, we offer a UNIV 101 course with priority going to Mountainview students and taught in Mountainview:

-Mountainview has two learning communities:
+Mountainview has three learning communities:

 The Engineering Community at Mountainview College provides an excellent opportunity for incoming freshmen, who have had some experience with engineering while in high school, to meet other engineering students with similar backgrounds.
-Students, who have participated in Project Lead the Way, New Visions Engineering or any one of many summer programs for prospective engineering students are invited to apply.
+Students who have participated in Project Lead the Way, New Visions Engineering or any one of many summer programs for prospective engineering students are invited to apply.

 Students who are part of the Engineering Community have access to many benefits: